sudheerj/javascript-interview-questions/README.md

      6. pathname - The path name of the URL
      7. search - The query portion of the URL
      8. hash - The anchor portion of the URL
+124. ### How do get query string values in javascript?
+     You can use URLSearchParams to get query string values in javascript.
+Let's see an example to get the client code value from URL query string,
+     ```javascript
+     const urlParams = new URLSearchParams(window.location.search);
+     const clientCode = urlParams.get('clientCode');
+     ```